People feared trapped in Nigeria high-rise collapse in Lagos

 Several people are feared trapped after a high-rise building under construction collapsed in Nigeria's commercial hub, Lagos, witnesses say.

-Pictures from the scene show crowds gathering close to a huge pile of rubble.
+Images from the scene show crowds gathering close to a huge pile of rubble.
 Police are struggling to cordon off the area.

-The local authorities have put into place an emergency response plan to deal with the situation.
+Some workers and locals have been using bare hands to move concrete slabs to reach people trapped.

 Lagos has seen several building collapses in recent years.